chemdemo/IceWorld/README.md

 ## Theme screenshots:

-The editor used in the screenshots is [Sublime Text 2](http://www.sublimetext.com/) on Mac OSX with the font [Consolas](http://www.microsoft.com/typography/fonts/family.aspx?FID=300).
+The editor used in the screenshots is [Sublime Text 2](http://www.sublimetext.com/) on Mac OSX with the font [Source Code Pro](https://github.com/adobe/source-code-pro).

 Comes with two different colors: